By Chip Rowe

 “Recent reports have suggested that opioid deaths may be slowing in some parts of New York,” the report noted, although figures for 2017 will not be available until early next year.

 The Rockefeller Institute also analyzed payment information for treatment for opioid abuse at hospitals and other medical facilities, the vast majority of which is in-patient.

 It calculated that in 2015 in New York, 33 percent of treatment was paid for by private insurance and a total of 65 percent by taxpayers through Medicaid (43 percent, for low-income residents) or Medicare (22 percent, for the elderly).
 The source of payments for the remaining 2 percent were unknown or through other means.

 The number of opioid-related visits paid for by Medicaid doubled between 2011 and 2015, according to the analysis, and at a faster rate than Medicare or private insurance.
 In 2016, Medicaid paid $8.7 billion of the $21.4 billion spent by insurers on opioid treatment in the U.S. Medicare paid another $6.4 billion.

 Notably, while the “face of the epidemic” has been poor, mostly white, rural counties, the institute found that most treatment paid for by Medicaid takes place in relatively affluent, “less-white” counties.
 It suggested this may be because doctors are less accessible in poor counties and/or more reluctant to take on Medicaid patients than larger institutions, which can absorb the federal program’s lower insurance reimbursements.

 Both reports are available at rockinst.org.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.